pubnub/chat-engine/guide/concepts/chats/chatRooms.md

 (```tutorial-chat``` in this case), they can communicate with one another.

-This communication happens through {@tutorial events}.
+This communication happens through emt {@tutorial events}.
 To send an event to everyone in a {@link Chat}, call the {@link Chat#emit| ```Chat.emit()``` } method.

 ```js